SwanseaU-TTW/csc337_volvis_cw/README.md

 distinct.*  In other words, two Treemap layouts are two instances of one visual design.

+If you used three.js to produce your visualizations, please include the code inside code blocks in the markdown files.

 Create a directory with your student number.
 Then put the final pdf, all markdown, and all data files used.
 Make sure it's laid out as: